 The Solicitors Disciplinary Tribunal consists of both solicitors and lay members appointed by the Master of the Rolls.

-The SDT is empowered to make Rules about the procedure and practice to be followed in relation to the making, hearing and determination of applications and complaints, currently the Solicitors (Disciplinary Proceedings) Rules 2007 (“the Rules”).
+The SDT is empowered to make Rules about the procedure and practice to be followed in relation to the making, hearing and determination of applications and complaints, with effect from 25 November 2019, the Solicitors (Disciplinary Proceedings) Rules 2019 (“the Rules”).

 The SDT may make appropriate practice directions consistent with the Rules and provide for cases to be determined by divisions or panels of two solicitors and one lay member.

 Proceedings before the SDT are regulatory in nature and not criminal.